 Types of softwood, Get to Know About The Evergreen Wood

-Wood’s literal meaning is a part of a tree which is called a trunk, a branch or a twig which over time grows and hardens, this happens because the trunk or twig undergoes an lgnification process.
+Wood’s literal meaning is a part of a tree called a trunk, a branch, or a twig which over time grows and hardens; this happens because the trunk or twig undergoes a lignification process.

 Basically, people will see all wood is alike.
-Even though in fact, there are many types of wood around us which are completely different.
+Even though, in fact, there are many types of wood around us that are completely different.
 Each tree produces a different type of wood.

 Wood has long been the raw material for many things that humans need.
 It can be said to be a gift from God to us.

-If you look around you, you can be sure that in almost every room you live in now, there must be one or two objects made of wood.
+If you look around you, you can be sure that there must be one or two objects made of wood in almost every room you live in now.

 Human life is not far from the use of wood.
 Starting from the simplest thing like when we cook.

-Since long time ago, before the existence of stoves, people cooked using wood as a medium for conducting heat, which is still often used, although not as much as it used to.
+Since a long time ago, before stoves, people cooked using wood as a medium for conducting heat, which is still often used, although not as much as it used to.
 Other uses are as household furniture such as tables, chairs, cabinets.

-When we are going to build a house, the wood will be the most important thing to think about.
+When we build a house, wood will be the most important thing to think about.
 In building a house or other building, choosing wood is very important.

-The selection of wood should be done by consulting to an architect or a wood expert who does have extensive knowledge of wood.
-At this stage also determines the success of your building when it is finished, whether it will last for years or only a few months.
+The selection of wood should be made by consulting an architect or a wood expert who does have extensive knowledge of wood.
+This stage also determines the success of your building when it is finished, whether it will last for years or only a few months.

-If you are someone who is interested in the world of wood, then for starters, you can start learning about wood by understanding the explanation of wood types by distinguishing wood based on its properties, namely hardwood and softwood.
-Types of hard wood, comes from trees that have wide leaves.
+If you are interested in the world of wood, then for starters, you can start learning about wood by understanding the explanation of wood types by distinguishing wood based on its properties, namely hardwood and softwood.
+Types of hardwood come from trees that have wide leaves.

-Usually hardwood-producing trees will shed their leaves in autumn, but not all, as Acacia and Sengon trees do not wither their leaves in autumn.
+Usually, hardwood-producing trees shed their leaves in autumn, but not all, as Acacia and Sengon trees do not wither their leaves in autumn.

 As the name suggests, hardwood has a tough, heavier density.
 If you often see wood with unique patterns, this is one of the characteristics of hardwood.

-Due to its hard texture, durable and unique pattern, the use of hardwood tends to be more towards furniture, panels and other decorations.
+Due to its hard texture, durable and unique pattern, hardwood tends to be more towards furniture, panels, and other decorations.

 Unlike softwood, softwood is wood that is produced from trees that have needle-like leaves.

-There are a lot of fiber in softwood and contain xylem cells.
-The growth of softwood producing trees that will continue to grow throughout the year has earned these trees the nickname of ‘evergreen’.
+There is a lot of fiber in softwood and contains xylem cells.
+The growth of softwood-producing trees that will continue to grow throughout the year has earned these trees the nickname of ‘evergreen.’

 While the trunk is cylindrical in shape, and the growth of the branches is tapered monopodial.